explodingcamera/liwan/README.md

 - Easy to deploy and host on your own server
 - Doesn't collect IP addresses or other personal information
 - Single, statically linked binary with no external dependencies (powered by DuckDB)
-- Extremely permissive license (Apache-2.0 OR MIT)
+- Permissive license (Apache-2.0 OR MIT)
 - No tracking across multiple sites
 - No Cookies/LocalStorage/...
-- Tracking script is less than 0.5 KB
+- Tracking script is less than 1 KB

 ## Usage